Pylons/pyramid_skins/src/repoze/bfg/skins/docs/templates.rst

     /images/logo.png

-  This is akin to *acquisition* (the object is attempted acquired from the current context and below).
+  This is similar to *acquisition* (the object is attempted acquired from the current context and below).
 It can be used to redefine skin objects for a particular location and below.

   >>> from zope.component import getUtility